turlodales/Spinsettings-2/README.md

-# Spinsettings-2 (64bit)
+# SpinSettings-2 (64bit)

 Dynamically rotating settings icon for jailbroken iDevices

 -----------------------------------------------------------------------------------------------------------------------------
+Hello and Welcome This is my own attempted to get it reworking but for 64bit Devices.

+for 32bit Devices Plz use the SpinSettings

-This is my own attempted to get reworking my layout is taken form another tweak i have been working so i will be neating this up later just trying to make it looking better for my own mind
+my layout is taken form another tweak i have been working so i will be neating this up later just trying to make it looking better and easyer for my own mind.

 My own plan is to make it work from see below